-Scale of projects
+Scale of the evaluation

-The primary aim of this grant round is to help us better understand the impact of positive activities on preventing offending behaviour.
-One of the most effective and reliable ways we can do this is through running large-scale impact evaluations, such as Randomised Control Trials (RCTs).
+The primary aim of this grant round is to help us better understand the impact of interventions on preventing offending behaviour.
+One of the most effective and reliable ways we can do this is through running large-scale impact evaluations, such as randomised control trials (RCTs).